hannutt/HistoryBot/README.md

 As mentioned earlier, all entered training data is stored in the SQLite database used by the application.
 The user can easily delete or edit the stored data using the application.

-DELETE PROCEDURE
-In the Crud view, the user sees a list of saved training expressions and expression ID numbers.
-A single click on any of the displayed expressions triggers a jQuery click function that passes the SQL ID number of the clicked expression to the HTML input field.
-If the user wants to delete the clicked expression from the database, the deletion is performed by clicking the "Delete" button.
+In the Crud view, the user sees a list of saved training expressions and expression IDs.
+When the user presses the e key (e=edit) or d key (d=delete) on the keyboard and clicks with the mouse on any of the displayed expressions, a jQuery click function is triggered, which passes the clicked expression and its SQL IDs to the HTML input fields.

-After clicking the button, the ID number is sent via POST to a Python function that communicates with the SQLite database and performs the deletion based on the provided ID number.
+After clicking the button, the ID is sent via POST to a Python function that communicates with the SQLite database and performs the delete or update based on the ID.

 CHATTING FEATURES